biralavor/biralavor/README.md

-- 🔭 I’m a Cadet Student at [42 São Paulo](https://42sp.org.br/)
+- I’m a Cadet Student at [42 São Paulo](https://42sp.org.br/)
 - I'm also studying another BTech Degree at [FIAP's: Systems Analysis and Development](https://www.fiap.com.br/graduacao/tecnologo/analise-e-desenvolvimento-de-sistemas/)
 - I like to code in C, but [Python is catching my attention more and more](https://github.com/biralavor/42_discovery_piscine_Python)
-- At FIAp, I'm learning [Java - and you can check here](https://github.com/biralavor/FIAP-DomainDrivenDesign-JAVA)
+- At FIAP, I'm learning [Java - and you can check here](https://github.com/biralavor/FIAP-DomainDrivenDesign-JAVA)
-- ⚡ STEM Fun fact: I have built a startup to foster curiosity on kids with STEM content ->> https://playSTEM.academy/
+- ⚡ STEM Fun fact: I have built a startup to foster curiosity on kids with STEM content 🔭 ->> https://playSTEM.academy/
 - 📫 [How to reach me here](https://airgo.bio/bira/)

 ---